I didn’t have a clue as to what it was called or how to do it, but when I was 19 years old I did my first topical Bible study.

 Record your findings in your journal or Template.
 I list just a few of the definitions if they are all very similar.

-When you consider the meanings of all the words you chose, along with the context, you begin to get a sense of what your Bible verse is really talking about.
+When you consider the meanings of all the words you chose, along with the context, you will gain new understandings of what your Bible verse is really talking about.

 Many people think that Philippians 4:13 means that they can be successful at whatever they want or choose to do.